Shaman37/AppleFrenzy/README.md

 # AppleFrenzy

-An iteration on the [Apple Picker Prototype].
+An iteration on the [Apple Picker Prototype](https://github.com/Shaman37/Prototype-Apple_Picker).

 The game consists on 3 different colored barrels: green, red and golden.